-local communities (e.g. health, subsistence) shall be protected or managed in a way that takes due regard of the significance of the site.
-(8.6.4) The standard requires that management shall promote the long-term health and well- being of communities within or adjacent to the forest management area, where appropriate supported by engagement with local communities and indigenous peoples.
-HCV 6 Cultural values: Sites, resources, habitats and landscapes of global or national cultural, archaeological or historical significance, and/or of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities or indigenous peoples, identified through engagement with these local communities or indigenous peoples.
-Does it require the principles for ecological agriculture/ forestry? with ecological complexity and ecosystem servi end of the spectrum are individual trees in field nated forest land.
-Such areas will normally be f requirements for Trees outside Forests (TOF) loping regional, national and sub-national es outside Forests (TOF).
-As stated in PEFC ST t' are also applicable to 'TOF' unless otherwise ms. Some are natural or semi-natural ecosystems ices equivalent to natural forests.
-At the other ds or linear tree formations. ments deserve specific interpretation to improve PEFC has undertaken an important step towards the ecological forestry and farming with the inclusion of specific requirements for the sustainable management of Trees outside Forests (TOF).
-Combined with PEFC's focus on smallholders and local communities efficient mechanisms for group certification development of standards at national level Yes
+spiritual significance and areas fundamental to meeting the needs of indigenous peoples and local communities (e.g. health, subsistence) shall be protected or managed in a way that takes due regard of the significance of the site.
+(8.6.4) The standard requires that management shall promote the long-term health and wellbeing of communities within or adjacent to the forest management area, where appropriate supported by engagement with local communities and indigenous peoples.
+PEFC ST 1003:2018 - Sustainable Forest Management - Requirements PEFC has undertaken Yes Does it require the principles for ecological agriculture/ forestry?
+3.23 Trees outside Forests (TOF) Trees growing outside areas of nationally designated forest land.
+Such areas will normally be classified as "agriculture" or "settlement". an important step towards the ecological forestry and farming with the inclusion of specific Appendix 2: Guidelines for the interpretation of requirements for Trees outside Forests (TOF) A. Introduction This Appendix provides interpretation for developing regional, national and sub-national requirements and standards applicable for Trees outside Forests (TOF).
+As stated in PEFC ST 1003:2018, all requirements referring to 'forest' are also applicable to 'TOF' unless otherwise indicated in this Appendix. requirements for the sustainable management of Trees outside Forests (TOF).
+Combined with PEFC's focus on There exists a rich global diversity of TOF systems.
+Some are natural or semi-natural ecosystems with ecological complexity and ecosystem services equivalent to natural forests.
+At the other end of the spectrum are individual trees in fields or linear tree formations.
+In cases where the PEFC ST 1003:2018 requirements deserve specific interpretation to improve or establish relevancy for TOF, interpretations are provided in Section B. smallholders and local communities efficient mechanisms for group certification development of standards at national level